NexarDeveloper/stock-locator-tool/README.md

 The Stock Locator Tool is a React component that can be embedded into your own project.
 It provides search functionality to display offers and stock levels for a part, powered by the [Nexar API](https://nexar.com/).

-This repository includes an `example-implementations` folder which, includes examples of how to fetch Nexar access tokens to provide the tool with and an example React app that uses the tool.
+This repository includes an `examples` folder which, includes examples of how to fetch Nexar access tokens to provide the tool with and an examples of how you may wish to embed the tool.
+Below, a couple of examples are outlined:

+**Search -** This is the default experience- there is a search form and a list of results are displayed.
+An example of this can be found at `examples/react-app`

+**Single Part -** This is for if you just want to display the offers for a given part without the searching functionality.
+An example can be found at `examples/single-part-example`.
+This is achieved using the parameters: `limit`, `disableSearch`, and `q` which are explained in more detail [below](#Parameters)

 Please see the rest of the README below to see how to embed the tool into your own project.
-Information on the development of the tool can be found at the bottom.

 ## Prerequisites